Forest Management & Planning

 The Forest Management Licence describes the land upon which trees may be cut, the volume of wood that may be harvested, and other terms and conditions.
 There are currently two Forest Management Licences in Manitoba.

-Timber management and forest renewal are the responsibilities of Manitoba Economic Development, Investment, Trade and Natural Resources on Crown Forest Land outside of Forest Management Licence areas, and within Forest Management Licence areas where the wood is used by a facility other than that operated by the Forest Management Licensee.
+Timber management and forest renewal are the responsibilities of Manitoba Natural Resources and Indigenous Futures on Crown Forest Land outside of Forest Management Licence areas, and within Forest Management Licence areas where the wood is used by a facility other than that operated by the Forest Management Licensee.

 • FML 2 - Canadian Kraft Paper Industries Ltd., The Pas, MB